Tutors and Colleges

 Professor Hauke Marquardt’s research focuses on the experimental exploration of material properties at extreme pressure and temperature conditions typical for planetary interiors.
 The goal of his research is to understand and quantify processes occurring deep inside the Earth; processes that ultimately relate to surface plate tectonics and the habitability of our planet.

-See more about Worcester on the college website.
+Find out more about Worcester on the college website.

 All of the colleges are slightly different in location, age, and architecture.
 Some will may have different student societies or facilities.
-If you’re unsure which college you might like to apply to, we would recommend that you have a close look on each of their websites and if you can, attend one of the Undergraduate Open Days.
+If you’re unsure which college you might like to apply to, we would recommend that you have a close look on each of their websites and if you can, attend one of the undergraduate Open Days.
 Choosing a college can be exciting and even a little daunting, but it’s important to remember that it will not affect your application.
 College loyalty develops pretty quickly and most students find themselves very much at home and happy within their eventual college.

 No. You will need to specify a choice of college when you apply, but our admissions process in Earth Sciences is ‘college-blind.’
 This means that when you are interviewed, none of the Earth Sciences tutors involved in admissions will know which college you have applied to, so your college choice (or the number of spaces available at that college) has no influence over you application; your chance of receiving an offer is the same.
 If candidates are accepted onto the Earth Sciences course, only then will the admissions team look at your college preference and try to match you to your college of choice.
 It is not always possible to allocate students to their preferred college, but if you are offered a place on a course, you will have a place in one of the seven colleges.

 We try to honour your college choice, and thus if you think it would help you to visit a college before you choose it, please do so.
 However it is by no means essential.
-The best times to visit are on Undergraduate Open Days, but you can also find a lot of information on the college websites.
+The best times to visit are on Open Days, but you can also find a lot of information on the college websites.